beelzick/todo-maker-client/README.md

 ## General info

 Todo Maker - simple todo app with Auth0 authentication.
 It enables to create delete and mark as completed daily tasks.
+This repository is client side of the app.
+[Here][todoserver] you can check the apollo server.

 ## Technology Stack